rbutenuth/fpl/doc/dictionaries.md

 ### dict-set

-Change a value into the scope of an object or dictionary, key must be not nil, returns the old value associated with the key, new and old value must not be nil.
+Change a value into the scope of an object or dictionary, key must be not `nil`, returns the old value associated with the key, new and old value must not be `nil`.

 ```
 (dict-set dictionary key value)